 We have a happening gifographic that explains landing page anatomy and describes each component of a perfect landing page.
 Here’s a summary of its parts:

-- Your traffic quality matters as much as the landing page, so be sure to track the intent levels of your visitors.
+- Traffic quality matters as much as the landing page, so be sure to track the intent levels of your visitors.

-- Your CTA threat level should match the intent level of your visitors
+- CTA threat level should match the intent level of your visitors

-- Your headline and subheader should be tested to find out which combinations speak to your audience the most.
+- Headline and subheaders should be tested to find out which combinations speak to your audience the most.

-- Your hero shot is the quick prominent visual your visitors will see first so try to express your offer’s unique value proposition in the image itself.
+- Your hero shot is the quick prominent visual your visitors will see first.
+Try to express your offer’s unique value proposition in the image itself.

-- Your benefits and features should be very clear on your landing page so your visitors understand explicitly what they’ll be gaining from your offer.
+- Benefits and features should be very clear on your landing page.
+Your visitors understand explicitly what they’ll be gaining from your offer.

-- Your social proof can help to build credibility and trust for your brand.
+- Social proof can help build credibility and trust for your brand.
 Use realistic numbers and testimonials to be believable.

 - Your confirmations page is the perfect spot to give your converted visitors a taste of what’s it’s like to be a client of yours.
 Delight your visitors on your thank you page.